Tick Prevention for Humans Varies Between Socio-Economic Levels

-As part of a TickNET collaboration, researchers examined the knowledge, attitudes, and behaviors related to tick-borne disease prevention among persons living in endemic areas of Connecticut and Maryland.¹ They found that out of the nearly 2,000 people surveyed, performing tick checks for humans and applying tick control to pets were the two most common tick bite prevention behaviors.
+Tick prevention for humans varies between socio-economic levels, influencing how individuals protect themselves against tick-borne diseases.
+As part of a TickNET collaboration, researchers examined knowledge, attitudes, and behaviors related to tick-borne disease prevention among people living in endemic areas of Connecticut and Maryland.¹

-Overall, participants reported using the following tick bite prevention methods most of the time or always: pet tick control (83%); tick checks (58%); showering/bathing (42%); insect repellent (31%); chemical (23%) or natural (15%) pesticides on property.
+Overall, participants reported using the following tick bite prevention methods most of the time or always: pet tick control (83%); tick checks (58%); showering/bathing (42%); insect repellent (31%); and chemical (23%) or natural (15%) pesticides on property.

 Related Articles: